precup/bimon/README.md

 When I first started looking into this, my clean builds were taking 9 minutes.
 The current official Linux build is compressed to about 58 MB.
 Multiplying those by 20k gives you 140 days and 1.2 TB, neither of which are acceptable.

 However, reality is much kinder, for once.
 With the right flags and incremental builds, I'm averaging 37 seconds and 7.8 MB per version.
 Multiplying those by 20k gives you 9 days and 160 GB, which is good enough to be usable.
 Extraction times are ~2 seconds on my machine, a little slow but not awful.
+For the ~2500 commits back to the last minor version, that's just over a day and about 20 GB, pretty chill.

 1 in N passes have significantly worse performance on both speed and size because the commits are less similar, so it's hard to justify for small N (<= 8) compared to just compiling everything.